trustwallet/developer/platform/staking.md

 }
 ```

-To active Staking in your blockchain, imeplement the `StakeAPI` interface into your blockchain API. eg: `blockatlas/platform/:blockchain/api.go`. `GetValidators` method has to return the list of available validators (plese check Step 5) and `getDelegatios` should return the list of current delegations.
+To active Staking in your blockchain, imeplement the `StakeAPI` interface into your blockchain API. eg: `blockatlas/platform/:blockchain/api.go`. `GetValidators` method has to return the list of available validators and `GetDelegations` should return the list of current delegations for a given address.
+You can check the returned models by each method [here](https://github.com/trustwallet/blockatlas/blob/master/pkg/blockatlas/staking.go).

 Please follow [tron](https://github.com/trustwallet/blockatlas/blob/master/platform/tron/api.go) and [cosmos](https://github.com/trustwallet/blockatlas/blob/master/platform/cosmos/api.go) implementations for more details.